JasonSteving99/claro-lang/mdbook_docs/src/metaprogramming/code_reuse/reusing_module_apis/reusing_module_apis.tmpl.md

 {{EX2}}

+**In general, the Build targets declared above will be totally sufficient!**

+## Going Deeper
-**In general, the Build targets declared above will be totally sufficient!** But, to make this example more compelling, the API definition above declares that any Module implementing the API will export a type that includes a name field, but may configure its own internal state as it wishes.
+To make this example more compelling, the API definition above declares that any Module implementing the API will export a type that includes a name field, but may configure its own internal state as it wishes.
 If you read the API closely, however, you may notice that as presently defined there'd be no way for any dependent Module to actually interact with this API as defined, because there's no way to instantiate the `opaque newtype InternalState`[^1].
 So, in order to actually make this API useful, implementing Modules would need to somehow explicitly export some Procedure that gives dependents the ability to instantiate the `InternalState`.
 You'll notice that care has been taken to make sure that Claro's API syntax is flexible enough to allow for multiple APIs to be conceptually (or in this case, literally) concatenated to create one larger API for a Module to implement.
 So that's exactly what we'll do here, with each module exporting an additional procedure from its API to act as a "constructor" for its `opaque` type.

 {{EX3}}